Smart lights are an ideal way to try out home automation without too much of an investment to find out if a Smart Home is really for you.

 If you struggle to get out of bed in the morning, set your smart lights to turn on with your alarm.

-Remote access is a feature of many IoT gadgets.
+Remote access is a feature of many IoT devices.
 This lets you control your lights from anywhere, so long as you have internet access.

 Only people you've trusted with your smart light account's login details can do this.

-Every light we've tested has a claimed life of 25,000 hours.
+Most LED and smart lights we've tested have a claimed life of up to 25,000 hours.
 At five hours per day, that's more than 13 years before they need replacing.

 Though keep in mind, warranties are all between one and three years.